jphenri/chatjpt/README.md

-# JPHENRI.COM
+# chajpt

-This repository contains the source code and configuration for the website [JPHENRI.COM](https://jphenri.com).
+This repository contains the source code and configuration for the website [https://chatjpt.ca/](https://chatjpt.ca/).
 The site was built using [Jekyll](https://jekyllrb.com/), a static site generator.

 ## About the Website

-JPHENRI.COM is a personal website showcasing my IT projects and professional experience, particularly in the areas of SCCM/Intune tools, patching, deployment, provisioning, and project coordination.

-### Key Features
-- **Showcase of Projects**: The site highlights various IT projects I've led, including Assystech SENC (2015-2019) and Pronatureqc.com (2015-2018).
-- **Blog**: A blog section where I discuss technical topics, including how this site was created using Jekyll and GitHub Pages.

-## Getting Started

 ### Prerequisites